decchu14/Python-Twitter-Bot/README.md

   * Go to link https://developer.twitter.com/en
   * Login using your twitter username and password.
   * Click on apply
-  * Choose anyone for ex:-student.
+  * Choose any one for ex:-student.
   * Verify and click next.
   * fill in the details and click next.
   * How will you use the twitter API or Twitter Data -- be genuine and ethical and write that you want to use it for learning purpose and exploring api and so on.